arsalan-akhtar/siesta-documentation/source/index.rst

 * Besides the standard Rayleigh-Ritz eigenstate method, it allows the use of localized linear combinations of the occupied orbitals (valence-bond or Wannier-like functions), making the computer time and memory scale linearly with the number of atoms.
 Simulations with several hundred atoms are feasible with modest workstations.

-* It is written in Fortran 95 and memory is allocated dynamically.

-* It may be compiled for serial or parallel execution (under MPI).

-It routinely provides:

-* Total and partial energies.

-* Atomic forces.

-* Stress tensor.

-* Electric dipole moment.

-* Atomic, orbital and bond populations (Mulliken).

-* Electron density.

-And also (though not all options are compatible):

 .. math:
     :label: